-Adolescence is recognised as an important time where intervention to support the development of sustained health-promoting behaviours (e.g. regular physical activity) offers an intergenerational opportunity to improve wellbeing.
-In addition to supporting the future health and wellbeing of the adolescent, interventions at this time offer the opportunity for improved outcomes for the future offspring.
-Furthermore, it is known that adolescents can act as effective agents of health-related change within their families.
+Adolescence is an important time where interventions that support the development of sustained health-promoting behaviours offer an opportunity to improve future health and wellbeing.
+Evidence from the field of Developmental Origins of Health and Disease (DOHaD) demonstrates that interventions at this time also offer intergenerational impacts associated with improved outcomes for future offspring.

 Schools are a significant setting for interventions that facilitate the development of life-long capabilities associated with sustained health-promoting behaviours.
 The challenge of such interventions lies in the need to work across and within the participating sectors, and recognise the need to measure impacts on learning outcomes before assessing whether programmes have altered health-related behaviours.

 From 2014 to 2016 an international team with expertise in education, science and public health examined issues associated with the evaluation of school-based health interventions.
 Participants represented universities and government agencies in New Zealand, Australia, Cook Islands, Tonga, United States of America, United Kingdom, Hong Kong, South Africa and Norway.
 In 2015 the collaboration engaged with the World Health Organization’s Commission on Ending Childhood Obesity regarding issues of design and assessment of school-based interventions.
 Representatives of the collaboration from New Zealand, Cook Islands and Tonga met with the Commissioners and presented arguments developed by the WUN collaboration promoting the need for school-based interventions to link to the core mission of schools, and for evaluation to assess learning before assessing health impacts.